 In addition, the question of which spouse may continue to use the formerly shared home arises.
 If one spouse leaves and does not show a serious intention to return, it will irrevocably be assumed that (s)he surrenders her or his right of use to the other spouse.
 Thus, before leaving the shared home, legal advice from a divorce lawyer should be sought.

 Consequences of a Divorce in Germany

-After a divorce, it is generally possible to claim alimony and child allowance from the former spouse.
+After a divorce, it is generally possible to claim spousal alimony and child allowance from the former spouse.
 In practice, the determination of the precise costs often leads to problems, which have to be solved by divorce lawyers.
-Our English speaking experts will also gladly assist you by explaining the pension rights adjustment, which is carried out by the German Family Court.
+Our English speaking experts will gladly assist you by explaining the pension rights adjustment, which is carried out by the German Family Court.

 If children are involved, questions concerning custody and the right to determine the place of residence for them, become relevant.
 Particularly issues that are decisive for the children’s future should be considered diligently.
 The best interests of the children should always be decisive, which is why parents should attempt to mutually agree on a solution.
 Legal advice from experienced Divorce Lawyers can pave the way for the parents to achieve the best outcome for their children.

 As a result of the divorce, the assets of the former spouses will be divided again.
 The division of these assets depends on whether the former spouses lived in a community of accrued gains (Zugewinngemeinschaft, §1363 BGB, which is generally the case if the spouses did not decide otherwise), in a regime of separated property (Gütertrennung §1414 BGB) or in a community of property (Gütergemeinschaft §1415 BGB, if decided on in a marriage contract).
 The division of assets in a specific case depends on the respective regime since these are regulated in different ways.
 To ensure that you receive what you are owed, it is advisable to consult a Divorce Lawyer in Germany.